GoogleCloudPlatform/notebooks-blueprint-security/README.md

     * establish an [SSH tunnel](https://cloud.google.com/ai-platform/notebooks/docs/ssh-access) from your device to your AI Platform Notebook
     * in your browser, visit `http://localhost:8080` to access your AI Platform Notebook

-Be sure to specify your `projectName`, `datasetName`, and `tableName` below, which should match your terraform.tfvars file.
+Be sure to specify your `projectName`, `dataset`, and `table` below, which should match your terraform.tfvars file.
 ```
 %%bigquery
 SELECT
   *
-FROM ‘<projectName>.<datasetName>.<tableName>
+FROM ‘<projectID>.<dataset>.<table>
 LIMIT 10
 ```

-5. `terraform destroy  -var-file="YOUR_FILE.tfvars"` to destroy the built infrastructure.
+1. `terraform destroy  -var-file="YOUR_FILE.tfvars"` to destroy the built infrastructure.
 Note: Replace `YOUR_file` with the name of your tfvars file from the first step

 ### Adding identities to groups
 1. You may need to add service accounts the appropriate IAM high trust data scientist group.